kyleclegg/NSDate-SmartTimeAgo/README.md

 NSDate-SmartTimeAgo
 ===================

-A category that simplifies displaying strings like "4 minutes ago" or "Uploaded 2 weeks ago".
-Inspired by the excellent [DateTools](https://github.com/MatthewYork/DateTools).
+A category that simplifies displaying strings like "4 minutes ago" or "Uploaded 2 weeks ago."
+Inspired by the excellent [DateTools](https://github.com/MatthewYork/DateTools), SmartTimeAgo handles the logic of determining how long ago an event occurred and smartly returns the duration in the appropriate time unit.

 ## Installation